What is a Watershed?

 What if you were to hold your hands together like a bowl while standing in the rain or under a sprinkler.
 All the water that falls in your "bowl" ends up at the bottom of your hands.
 That's your watershed!
 Now have your friend stand beside you and make a "bowl".
 Some of the water will fall inside their hands.
 That's their watershed.
 Now stand next to each other and place your "bowls" next to each other and you can see how adjacent watersheds work.
 Oh, and while both of you have your own "watershed address", you're both inside the larger "watershed address" that is the house or the lawn.
-Does that make sense?!
-So what is our watershed address?

 Know Your Watershed